-Excessive itching or pruritus is an irritating sensation that makes you want to scratch your skin.
+Excessive itching or pruritus is an irritating sensation that makes you scratch your skin.
 Sometimes itching can feel like pain, but it is different.
-Often, you feel itchy in one area of your body, but sometimes you may feel itching all over.
+Often, you feel itchy in one area of your body, but sometimes you may feel itching all over the body.

-Certain cancers such as malignant melanoma, leukemia and lymphoma, commonly cause itching.
+Certain cancers (malignant melanoma, leukemia and lymphoma) can also cause excessive itching.